devitocodes/devito/benchmarks/user/advisor/README.md

 * Running the `tripcounts` analysis takes a lot, despite starting in paused mode.
 This analysis, together with the `survey` analysis, is necessary to generate a roofline.
 Both are run by `run_advisor.py`.
-* Requires python3, untested in earlier versions of python and conda environments
+* Requires Python3, untested in conda environments
 * Currently requires download of repository and running `pip3 install .`, the scripts are currently not included as a package with the user installation of Devito